akrzemi1/papers/notes/contract_definitions.md

-Proposed nomnclature for contract-related proposals
+Proposed nomenclature for contract-related proposals
 ===================================================

 This document proposes a number of definitions that we recomend to authors of contract-related proposals and SG21 members for use, in order to avoid misunderstandings.